wngaw/wngaw.github.io/_posts/2019-02-16-field-aware-factorization-machines-with-xlearn.md

 To understand FM and FFM, we need to first understand a logistic regression model and a Poly2 model.

+> ✅ **Before jumping into Field-aware Factorization Machines, we need to first understand a logistic regression model, a Poly2 mode, and a Factorization Machines Model.**

+{: class="table-of-content"}
+* TOC
+{:toc}

 ## Context

 Assume we have the following dataset where we want to predict Clicked outcome using Publisher, Advertiser, and Gender: